fajriputra/backend-tiketinaja/README.md

 ## Postman Documentation

-- Just click on this [link](https://documenter.getpostman.com/view/14847832/UUy3A6tf) to see more docs
+- Just click on this [link](https://documenter.getpostman.com/view/14847832/UUy3A6tf) to see our docs

 ## Database MySQL

-- Just click on this [link](https://github.com/fajriputra/backend-tiketinaja/blob/main/ticketing.sql) to see
+- Just click on this [link](https://github.com/fajriputra/backend-tiketinaja/blob/main/ticketing.sql) to see our database

 ## Getting Started